 He glanced at Ino uncertainly.

-"Hmm, sounds like one of those desperate housewives," she murmured, dipping her chopsticks back into her sukiyaki dish.
+"Hmm, sounds like one of those desperate housewife types," she murmured, dipping her chopsticks back into her sukiyaki dish.
 The utensils froze as she realized what she just uttered.
 Her head shot up and her wide eyes bore into his own.

 "No!" she whispered conspiringly and Naruto had to cringe a little.